dwjoyce/pythonbook/chapters/Going random.rst

     >>> random.random()
     >>> random.random()

-.. note:: You can repeat a command in the interactive interpreter by using the up arrow key on your keyboard, and pressing the :button:`Return` key.
-This brings the lines down onto your current line, allowing you change it.
+.. note:: You can repeat a command in the interactive interpreter by using the up arrow key on your keyboard, and pressing the :button:`Return` or :button:`Enter` key.
+This brings the statement down onto your current line, allowing you change it.
 Execute that statement by pressing :button:`Return` again.

 Run this line a few time with the note above.
 See how it always returns a number that is between 0.0 and 1.0, but hardly ever the same exact number.
 See if you can get it to repeat a number - it is not easy!